 Definition of Unearned Revenue

 Unearned revenue refers to the amount of money received by an entity against which the goods or services have yet to be provided.
 It represents the advance amount that an entity receives from its customers against the goods or services to be provided in the future.
-It is treated as a liability in the books of accounts.
+It treats as a liability in the books of accounts.

 Explanation